Robert-W/esri-redux/README.md

 2. `npm start`

 ### Additional Branches
-1. [`master-noflow`](https://github.com/Robert-W/esri-redux/tree/master-noflow) - Same as this branch but without Flow Type checker implemented.
+1. [`flow`](https://github.com/Robert-W/esri-redux/tree/flow) - Same as this branch but is using Facebook's Flow, a static type checker.
 2. [`material-ui`](https://github.com/Robert-W/esri-redux/tree/material-ui) - Branch very similar to this, but demonstrating that with Webpack, we can incorporate nice UI libraries easily.
 Check out the documentation on [material-ui](http://www.material-ui.com/) to see what else you can do with this branch as a starting point.

 ### NPM scripts